blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

     "links": {
       "type": "object",
       "propertyNames": {
-        "$comment": "Property names must be a valid URI to a link-type", "type": "string",
+        "$comment": "Property names must be a valid URL to a link-type", "type": "string",
         "format": "uri"
       },